If you want to jump right into selling your ecommerce business, Business Exits is a great place to start.

 Your reputation is still on the line here.
 You might decide to create and sell multiple ecommerce businesses moving forward.
 People won’t want to buy your websites if they catch wind that you abandon them after the sale.

-Besides the ten-step process that I’ve outlined above, a few other things need to be considered as you go through the sales process.
-These are the three most common mistakes that I see ecommerce owners make as they sell the business—and it kills their profits.
+Besides the ten-step process that we’ve outlined above, a few other things need to be considered as you go through the sales process.
+These are the three most common mistakes that we see ecommerce owners make as they sell the business—and it kills their profits.

 Entrepreneurship is tough.
 There are plenty of sleepless nights and frustrating days.